nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a student with the specified name and information.
-2. TA Assist creates a student with the given name.
+2. TA-Assist creates a student with the given name.
-3. TA Assist indicates that the student has been added.
+3. TA-Assist indicates that the student has been added.

    Use case ends.

 **Extensions**
 * 2a.
 The student name is empty.
   * 2a1.
-TA Assist shows an error message.
+TA-Assist shows an error message.

     Use case ends.

 * 2b.
 The student already exists.
   * 2b1.
-TA Assist tells the user that the student already exists.
+TA-Assist tells the user that the student already exists.

     Use case ends.

 * 2c.
 The student's phone number, email address, home address and/or class is/are provided.
   * 2c1.
-TA Assist creates a student with a name along with these information.
+TA-Assist creates a student with a name along with these information.

     Use case resumes at step 3.